BJeannot1/Compute_actual_ET_over_space_and_time/README.md

 # **II.
 Inputs**

 All the inputs are to be found in a single netCDF file, named "Inputs.nc".
 These inputs are the following :
-- Latitudes (in °N) and longitudes (in °W)
+- Latitudes (in °N) and longitudes (in °W);
-- Longitude of the centre of the time zone  in °W)
+- Longitude of the centre of the time zone  in °W);
-- Time, expressed in the following way : %d/%m/%Y %H:%M
+- Time, expressed in the following way : "%d/%m/%Y %H:%M";
-- Distributed hourly average temperature (°C)
+- Distributed hourly average temperature (°C);
-- Distributed hourly Wind speed at 10 m (m/s)
+- Distributed hourly Wind speed at 10 m (m/s);
-- Distirbuted hourly Atmospheric pressure (hPa)
+- Distirbuted hourly Atmospheric pressure (hPa);
-- Distributed hourly relative humidity (%)
+- Distributed hourly relative humidity (%);
-- Distirbuted hourly total rain (mm/h)
+- Distirbuted hourly total rain (mm/h);
-- Distributed hourly global radiation (also called solar radiation) in joules/cm²
+- Distributed hourly global radiation (also called solar radiation) in joules/cm²;
-- Distributed hourly total available water in the root zone in conditions of full saturation (mm)
+- Distributed hourly total available water in the root zone in conditions of full saturation (mm);
 - Distirbuted crop coefficient, defining the ratio between reference and potential evapotranspiration.
-The reference evapotranspiration corresponds to the potential evapotranspiration of a reference crop of height 12cm, albedo 0.23 and surface resistance of 70 s m-1
+The reference evapotranspiration corresponds to the potential evapotranspiration of a reference crop of height 12cm, albedo 0.23 and surface resistance of 70 s m-1.

 An example dataset is provided in this repository.
 Refer to this file for more details about input formatting.